LazyRen/LazyRen.github.io/_posts/devlog/blog/2022-02-06-append-clap-count-to-the-post-list.md

 ## my-scripts.html

-This is where magic happens.
+This is where the magic happens.
 [Applause] supports `POST - /get-multiple`.
 Issue [Code for minimal, non-clapable counts?] gave me a place to start with.

-In short, script parses all `clap-count` to get `URL` of the post and asks to the [Applause] to get clap count.
+In short, the script parses all `clap-count` to get the `URL` of the post and asks the [Applause] to get clap count.

 ```html
 <!-- file: "/_includes/my-scripts.html" -->